Santosh-Gupta/NaturalLanguageRecommendations/README.md

 ### Python files
 #### [tfrecordwriter.py](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/src/TFrecordWriter.py)
-Description: A tfrecord writer class with utility functions for sharding the dataset
+Description: This file is a TFrecord writer class that has utility functions for sharing the dataset.

 #### [model.py](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/src/model.py)
-Description: The trainig code for bert model can be found in this script, its designed to run on Google Cloud TPU v3-8.
+Description: This is the training code for the BERT model, which is designed to run on Google Cloud TPU v3-8.